fjwright/Run-REDUCE/README.md

 * Add numeric options to the Integral template.
 * Support multiple integrals.
 * V1.33 Add an Exp Log etc. template.
+* Add Functions menu and move Exp Log etc. dialogue to it.
+* Add dialogues for Gamma, Beta and Related Functions, Integral Functions, Airy, Bessel and Related Functions, Struve, Lommel, Kummer, Whittaker and Spherical Harmonic Functions, and Classical orthogonal Polynomials.
+The function names link to the online NIST Digital Library of Mathematical Functions.
+* Add a switch to load SPECFN to the Limit template.